North Carolina Marital Property Laws

 |Dower And Curtesy||Dower and curtesy abolished (§29-4)|

-Note: State laws are constantly changing -- contact a North Carolina divorce attorney or conduct your own legal research to verify the state law(s) you are researching.
+Note: State laws are always subject to change at any time, either through the enactment of a newly signed statute or through some other means.
+While we strive to ensure the accuracy of these pages, you also may want to contact a North Carolina divorce attorney or conduct your own legal research to verify the state law(s) you are researching.

 Research the Law